Where We Work

-After decades of work and millions of dollars invested by the international community, Haiti remains one of the most environmentally degraded countries on earth.
-With 98% of Haiti’s forests already gone, the UN estimates that 30% of the nations remaining trees are being destroyed each year.
-The majority of Haiti’s population uses charcoal as their primary cooking fuel, and charcoal production is a major cause of the continued deforestation of Haiti.
-This deforestation magnifies the effects of hurricanes and contributes to soil degradation which leaves people without anyway to farm their food.
+Haiti is one of the most environmentally degraded countries on earth.
+With 98% of its forests already gone, the UN estimates that thirty percent of Haiti’s remaining trees are destroyed each year.
+Charcoal production is a major cause of the continued deforestation of Haiti.
+This deforestation magnifies the effects of hurricanes and contributes to soil degradation, leaving the community with diminished natural resources.